The need to curb emissions and the ascent of renewables, from wind to solar to biomass, has substantially changed how we fuel our power generation.

 After that, the electrons travel from the electrode, go through an external circuit, pass through the counter electrode, and then reach the electrolyte.
 Oxidation and reduction reactions involving copper ions take place at both interfaces of the electrolyte, resulting in low-energy electrons being transferred to the semiconductor layer so that the process can begin a new, thus completing an electric circuit.

-Although, it was unclear at that moment if such kind battery has application as a perpetual engine or if the current would stop at some point.
+However, it was unclear at that moment if such a battery had application as a perpetual engine or if the current would stop at some point.
 During the experiments, scientists found that the electricity indeed stopped flowing after a specific time and proposed a mechanism explaining this phenomenon.
 Current stops because the redox reactions at the electrolyte layer end owing to the relocation of the different types of copper ions.

-Most fascinating is, the battery can revert this situation itself in the presence of heat by merely opening the external circuit for some time.
+Most fascinating is the battery can revert to this situation itself in the presence of heat by merely opening the external circuit for some time.

 Dr. Sachiko Matsushita, who led the study, said, “With such a design, heat, usually regarded as low-quality energy, would become a great renewable energy source.
 We are very excited about their discovery because of its applicability, eco-friendliness, and potential for helping solve the global energy crisis.”

-The study is published in the Journal of Materials Chemistry A.
+The study was published in the Journal of Materials Chemistry A.